Liverpool One: Construction

 Work began in Spring 2004 with the excavation of Chavasse Park, and construction began in Autumn the same year.
 Early works incorporated archaeological investigations, as Chavasse Park covered the ruins of buildings destroyed in World War II bombing, and the Canning Place car park was on the site of the Old Dock, the world's first wet dock.

 The first parts of the development to be completed were the multi-storey car park on Liver Street, and the bus station on Canning Place.

 Both opened in November 2005, allowing the old bus station and car park on Paradise Street to be demolished in January 2006.

 This cleared the way for construction of the new buildings on the west side of Paradise Street, as the Moat House Hotel had already been demolished in May 2005.

 In July 2006, Herbert's Hairdressers became the first business to move into new premises in the development, in his uniquely styled "Bling Bling Building" on Hanover Street.
 At the same time, BBC Radio Merseyside moved into new premises also on Hanover Street, allowing the demolition of the remaining buildings on Paradise Street.
 In August 2006, the traditional Topping out ceremony was held on what would become the top floor of the John Lewis store on the corner of Paradise Street and Canning Place.

 In March 2007, following the completion of the main underground car park, works on re-instating Chavasse Park started, using polystyrene blocks to build up the height of the park.

 Stores and services

 With around 170 stores and services, Liverpool ONE is the largest shopping centre in the city, the second largest in North West England (after the Trafford Centre) and the fifth largest in the United Kingdom.

 Liverpool ONE also features the UK's first Pull & Bear.
-In Summer 2009, the largest Topman/Topshop store outside London opened on Church Street.